 Grant Statement:

-Continuation of this position is contingent on grant funding.
+Continuation of position is contingent upon grant-funding.

 Working Schedule:

-* Schedules may vary with hours increasing during peak periods up to 40 hours per week, up to 1039 hours in a 12 month period.
+* Schedules may vary with hours increasing during peak periods up to 40 hours per week, up to 1039 hours in a 12-month period.

 FLSA: Non-Exempt Position Status: Temporary Full/Part: Part-Time Annual Schedule: 260 Day (12 Month) Annual Schedule Details: Quicklink for Posting: **************************************